DiscriminationJail assault raises security questions

 Can a jail intentionally discriminate against an arrestee because of his HIV status?
 In 2012, the Payne County Jail in Stillwater, Oklahoma moved an HIV positive arrestee from general population to solitary confinement “due to his HIV status.”
 Unlike detainees in general population, people held in solitary confinement at the Payne County Jail are locked… read more…Rape of Sapulpa Student May Implicate Title IX Harassment

 A Sapulpa assistant softball coach was found dead in an apparent suicide after Creek County officials officially charged him in the rape of a 17 year old softball player.
-The body of Brad Alan Evans was discovered by deputies when they entered his home to serve the charges of Second Degree Rape.
-The Sapulpa school… read more…How employers fire pregnant women – and get away with it
+If you have questions about Title IX, sexual harassment or gender discrimination, contact the personal injury attorneys at Bryan & Terrill, 918-935-2777 The body of Brad… read more…How employers fire pregnant women – and get away with it

 Because the Pregnancy Discrimination Act does not protect pregnancy complications, employers can terminate pregnant employees who cannot perform certain job functions because of a pregnancy.
 For example, if an employer would fire a non-pregnant employee for missing work to visit the doctor, the Pregnancy Discrimination Act will not protect a similarly-situated pregnant employee just because… read more…[B]lack?